University of Strathclyde Students' Association: History

 It opened on 10 September 2021 In 2024, it was announced that the old building on John Street would be repurposed as an "innovation hub" – the refurbishment being funded by a £50m donation from a former graduate of the university.

 In November 2021, the Association hosted former President of the United States Barack Obama during the 2021 United Nations Climate Change Conference, where he was bestowed an Honorary Life Membership of the Association by then Strath Union President, Benn Rapson.
 During his visit a meeting of the Obama Foundation was held on Association premises.

+In 2024 Strath Union undertook a 'Democracy Review' to change various processes.
+One of the changes included formally renaming 4 out of 5 sabbatical officer roles from 'Vice President' to 'President', for example, the renaming of 'Vice President Sport' to 'Sports President'.
+This excludes the President, who of course remains the President of the student union.